microsoft/dotnet-framework-docker/README.md

 ## .NET Framework 4.6 and 3.5 and ASP.NET

-You should use the ASP.NET Docker images if you want to package an .NET Framework ASP.NET app with Docker.
+You should use the ASP.NET Docker images if you want to package a .NET Framework ASP.NET app with Docker.
 The following Docker images are available in the [microsoft/aspnet](https://hub.docker.com/r/microsoft/aspnet/) Dockerhub repo.

 - microsoft/aspnet:4.6.2 - For .NET Framework 4.x ASP.NET applications.
-- microsoft/aspnet:3.5 - For .NET Frameowkr 3.5 ASP.NET applications.
+- microsoft/aspnet:3.5 - For .NET Framework 3.5 ASP.NET applications.

 Note: The .NET Framework 3.5 image also contains the .NET Framework 4.6.2.
 You may want to standardize on this image if you intend to host both .NET Framework 3.5 and 4.x web sites in the same environment.